andreasvisbech/Plotly_data_analysis/README.md

   calculating the culture yield.

 FIDA MODULE:
-- Note that the "global" fitting is currently not a global fit but rather fitting the individual data sets.
 - "Fitting_interval": Used for fitting data.
 Two numbers separated by ";".
 Denotes the x value interval that should be passed to the fitting function.
 - "Fit_model": Used for fitting data.
 Can be "1to1 or "Excess" for FIDA fitting.
 Can be "Hill", "Hill_simple" or "4PL"